There are a few common problems that your child may experience with their gastrostomy button:

 Red and irritated skin around the gastrostomy button

-It is important to gently wash around the tube with warm soapy water and dry the area thoroughly every day.
-This will keep help the skin around the gastrostomy button healthy.
+It is important to gently wash around the tube with warm soapy water or warm salty solution, and dry the area thoroughly every day.
+This will help keep the skin around the gastrostomy button healthy.

 If the skin around the button is looking red and irritated, try more frequent washing.
 It is generally recommended to keep the area dry and uncovered unless leaking is excessive.